doctrine/orm/en/reference/association-mapping.rst

         }
     }

-Now the following code will be working even if the Entity hasn't been associated with an EntityManager yet:
+Now the following code will work even if the Entity hasn't been associated with an EntityManager yet:

 .. code-block:: php